Molly Maguires: Historians' disagreement

 A legal self-help organization for Irish immigrants existed in the form of the Ancient Order of Hibernians (AOH), but it is generally accepted that the Mollies existed as a secret organization in Pennsylvania, and used the AOH as a front.
 However, Joseph Rayback's 1966 volume, A History of American Labor, claims the "identity of the Molly Maguires has never been proved".
 Rayback writes:

 Authors who accept the existence of the Mollies as a violent and destructive group acknowledge a significant scholarship that questions the entire history.
 In The Pinkerton Story, authors James D. Horan and Howard Swiggett write sympathetically about the detective agency and its mission to bring the Mollies to justice.
 They observe:

 History

 During the mid-19th century, hard coal mining came to dominate northeastern Pennsylvania, a region already deforested twice over to feed America's growing need for energy.
 By the 1870s, powerful financial syndicates controlled the railroads and the coalfields.
 Coal companies had begun to recruit immigrants from overseas willing to work for less than the prevailing local wages paid to American-born employees, luring them with "promises of fortune-making".
-Herded into freight trains by the hundreds, these workers often replaced English-speaking miners who, according to labor historian George Korson:
+Herded into freight trains by the hundreds, these workers often replaced English-speaking miners who, according to labour historian George Korson: